-Pursuant to the terms of Lippe Employment Agreement, Mr. Lippe is entitled to an annual base salary of \$397,300 and is eligible to receive a discretionary annual cash bonus of up to 40.0% of his annualized base salary.
+Pursuant to the terms of Lippe Employment Agreement, Mr. Lippe shall be entitled to an annual base salary of \$409,189, which reflects Mr. Lippe current salary and is eligible to receive a discretionary annual cash bonus of up to 40% of his annualized base salary, which is consistent with his current agreement.

-The base salary of Mr. Lippe may be increased from time to time by our Board, and, notwithstanding anything to the contrary, may also be reduced if our Board determines such reduction is necessary and justified by our financial condition and implements an equal percentage reduction in the base salaries of all of our executive officers, provided that such reduction will not be greater than 10.0% of the base salary.
+The base salary of Mr. Lippe may be increased from time to time by our Board, and, notwithstanding anything to the contrary, may also be reduced if our Board determines such reduction is necessary and justified by our financial condition and implements an equal percentage reduction in the base salaries of all of our executive officers, provided that such reduction will not be greater than 10% of his base salary.